cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/installing-everpwnage.md

 ::: tip

-Unless you are running into issues with it, it is generally recommended to follow:
+Unless you are running into issues with it, it is generally recommended to follow <router-link to="/using-carbon">Using Carbon</router-link> instead.
-   - <router-link to="/using-carbon">Using Carbon</router-link> for iOS 8.0 to 9.0.2/9.3.5 to 9.3.6
-   - <router-link to="/using-jailbreakme-4-0">Using JailbreakMe 4.0</router-link> for iOS 9.1 to 9.3.4

 :::